England Ireland Find Havens

 50° 38.790' N, 001° 8.880' W

-This is set on the 10 metre contour ¼ of a mile southeast of the head of Sandown Pier.
-From here a course of about 265° T leads towards the pier that at night exhibits 2 vertical fixed reds 2F.R(vert)7m2M from the head of pier.
+This is set on the 10 metre contour a ¼ of a mile southeast of the head of Sandown Pier.
+From here, a course of approximately 265° T leads towards the pier, which at night exhibits two vertical fixed red lights, 2F.R(vert)7m2M from the head of the pier.

 What are the key points of the approach?